Lake Bisina

-Lake Bisina, also known as Lake Salisbury, is a freshwater lake in eastern Uganda.
+Lake Bisina, also known as Lake Salisbury and Lake Bisinia, is a freshwater lake in eastern Uganda.
 It is a satellite lake of Lake Kyoga, which it drains into, and the two are to some extent directly connected by papyrus swamps.
-During the high-water rainy season, Lake Bisina can be up to 6 m deep and it is often directly connected to the smaller Lake Opeta, but during the dry season the two are clearly separated.
+During the high-water rainy season, Lake Bisina can be up to 6 m deep and often directly connects with the smaller Lake Opeta, but during the dry season the two are clearly separated.

 Conservation and ecology

 Lake Bisina is one of Uganda's 33 Important Bird Areas and since 2006 a Ramsar-listed wetland of international importance.

 The lake is important for fish, notably several threatened haplochromine cichlids like Haplochromis orthostoma, H. argenteus (appears to have disappeared from its main range in Lake Victoria), H. latifasciatus, H. lividus, H. martini (appears to have disappeared from its main range in Lake Victoria), H. maxillaris, H. nubilus, H. parvidens, H. phytophagus and a number of undescribed species.
 Although Nile perch was introduced to Lake Bisina in the early 1970s, recent surveys have not detected this species, which has been implicated in the extinctions of many haplochromine cichlids elsewhere.
 A few tilapia species have also been introduced to Lake Bisina and they are still present, along with the native Singida and Victoria tilapias.
 Other, more widespread fish species found in Lake Bisina include marbled lungfish, and various species of catfish, African tetras and elephantfish.